ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/2-insights.md

 **The findings**

 Everyone working on the project expected employee hardware emissions to be large.
-But no-one would have guessed it would turn out as 69% of the overall amount.
+But no-one would have guessed it would turn out to be 69% of the overall amount.
 This equates to 342 kgCO<sub>2</sub>e/year.

 How confident can we be in the 69% figure?
 Is it to be trusted?
 The **short answer** is yes.
 We think it's _good enough_ to demonstrate relative scale and support telling a story around the larger than expected impact of employee hardware versus other parts of the known digital estate.